Ringo Starr: Early life

+Starr's early life music inspirations included Lightnin' Hopkins, Ernest Tubb and Hank Williams.
+He would be inspired to play drums after seeing Gene Krupa do so in The Glenn Miller Story.

 Beatles biographer Bob Spitz described Starkey's upbringing as "a Dickensian chronicle of misfortune".
-Houses in the area were "poorly ventilated, postage-stamp-sized ... patched together by crumbling plaster walls, with a rear door that opened onto an outhouse."
+Houses in the area were "poorly ventilated, postage-stamp-sized [...] patched together by crumbling plaster walls, with a rear door that opened onto an outhouse."
 Crawford commented: "Like all of the families who lived in the Dingle, he was part of an ongoing struggle to survive."
 The children who lived there spent much of their time at Prince's Park, escaping the soot-filled air of their coal-fuelled neighbourhood.
 Adding to their difficult circumstances, violent crime was an almost constant concern for people living in one of the oldest and poorest inner-city districts in Liverpool.
 Starkey later commented: "You kept your head down, your eyes open, and you didn't get in anybody's way."

 After his return home from the sanatorium in late 1955, Starkey entered the workforce but was lacking in motivation and discipline; his initial attempts at gainful employment proved unsuccessful.
-In an effort to secure himself some warm clothes, he briefly held a railway worker's job with British Rail, which came with an employer-issued suit.
+In an effort to secure himself some warm clothes, he briefly held a railway worker's job with British Railways, which came with an employer-issued suit.
 He was supplied with a hat but no uniform and, unable to pass the physical examination, he was laid off and granted unemployment benefits.
 He then found work as a waiter serving drinks on a day boat that travelled from Liverpool to North Wales, but his fear of conscription into military service led him to quit the job, not wanting to give the Royal Navy the impression that he was suitable for seafaring work.
 In mid-1956, Graves secured Starkey a position as an apprentice machinist at Henry Hunt and Son, a Liverpool school equipment manufacturer.
 While working at the facility Starkey befriended Roy Trafford, and the two bonded over their shared interest in music.
 Trafford introduced Starkey to skiffle, and he quickly became a fervent admirer.